Mohammad Ayub Khan (Afghanistan): Early life

 Khan was born into a Pashtun family.
-His father was Sher Ali Khan and his mother was the daughter of an influential Mohmand chief of Lalpura, Saadat Khan.
-His brother was Mohammad Yaqub Khan.
+His father was Sher Ali Khan and his mother was Qamar Jan, the daughter of an influential Mohmand chief of Lalpura, Saadat Khan.
+His full-brother was Mohammad Yaqub Khan.

 Second Anglo-Afghan war

 During the second Anglo-Afghan war, Afghans under the command of Ayub Khan clashed with Anglo-Indian troops at Maiwand on 27 July 1880 and emerged victorious.
 The Afghan victory at Maiwand was strategically significant for Afghanistan as it saved the country from getting dismembered by Britain, and saved Kandahar from a permanent British occupation.
 The defeat at Maiwand also compelled the British to withdraw from Kandahar.
 After the battle, the Afghans buried the dead Anglo-Indian soldiers and erected a monument in their honor and memory.

 Ayub Khan later went on to besiege the better equipped British forces at Kandahar but did not succeed.
-On 1 September, 1880, he was defeated and routed by forces led by General Frederick Roberts at the Battle of Kandahar, which saw the end of the Second Anglo-Afghan War.
+On 1 September 1880, he was defeated and routed by forces led by General Frederick Roberts at the Battle of Kandahar, which saw the end of the Second Anglo-Afghan War.

 After second Anglo-Afghan war

 According to Forbes, Ayub Khan did not quietly accept the arrangement that placed Kandahar under Amir Abdur Rahman Khan's control.
 Despite significant challenges, including a shortage of funds and rebellious troops, Ayub Khan set out for Kandahar in July 1881.
-Mohammad Hassan Khan, appointed by Amir Abdur Rahman Khan as Kandahar’s governor following the withdrawal of British forces after the second Anglo-Afghan war, advanced from Kandahar to confront him.
+Mohammad Hassan Khan, appointed by Amir Abdur Rahman Khan as Kandahar's governor following the withdrawal of British forces after the second Anglo-Afghan war, advanced from Kandahar to confront him.
 A battle ensued at Maiwand, coinciding with the anniversary of Brigadier-General Burrows' defeat on the same location.
 Ayub Khan emerged victorious, seized the capital, and briefly ruled the province for the first time.
 However, Amir Abdur Rahman Khan, bolstered by British financial and military support, swiftly advanced from Kabul, confronted Ayub Khan outside Kandahar, and delivered a decisive defeat.

 He escaped to Persia (now Iran).
 After negotiations in 1888 with Sir Mortimer Durand, the ambassador at Tehran, Ayub Khan became a pensioner of the British Raj.
 A political officer, William Evans-Gordon, took charge of him on his arrival in India and escorted him with his entourage from Karachi to Rawalpindi.
 He lived in India until his death in 1914.